|KNOTSMITHTM Custom Braided Leather Lanyards||

 different, and that is acceptable to me.

-1. The lanyard must be comfortable to wear and must carry what I want/need to carry comfortably (and securely).
-The lanyard must be comfortable to put on and off.
+1. The lanyard must be comfortable, comfortable to put on and off, comfortable to wear, and must comfortably and securely carry what I want/need to carry.
 The length should be optimal, neither too long nor short, and items on the lanyard should not swing about while I am walking (no more than necessary).
 The lanyard length and or adjustability should allow me to tuck items I am carrying in my left shirt pocket if I wish.

-2. The lanyard and items on it must be convenient and efficient to use, should help me do what I want to do in the field.
+2. The lanyard should help me do what I want to do in the field by positioning the items it carries so that they are convenient and efficient to use.
 It is desirable and convenient to be able to adjust (or design) the lanyard so that carried items hang at different levels.
 When I lift my whistle to my mouth, I would rather not have to lift other items on the lanyard.
 If I decide to keep the whistle in my mouth, I would rather not have other items pulling down on it.
 I expect to be able to read the compass, counters, etc., when I pick them up.

 3. Finally, the lanyard should "look great."
 This is a matter of personal taste, of course, and one should indulge ones own preferences.

-Select a lanyard type that best fits your
+First, select a lanyard or item type that

 Call Loops, Snaps/Swivels, Compasses, Whistles, Counters, TBC Bird Carrier, Quail Call, and Attachments.